Connect with Commercial Art Buyers, Faster and Easier

 TELL US ABOUT YOURSELF

-All EC Artists included in The A List will have the first few sentences from their “Tell Us About Yourself” section added to their listing so make sure the opening to your summary is strong and concise.
+All EC Artists included in The A List will have the first few sentences from their “Tell Us About Yourself!” section added to their listing so make sure your summary is strong and concise.
 Buyers will be able to click through to your EC Profile from The A List to read the rest of your summary section.

 PORTFOLIO / LOOK BOOK

-- Your Portfolio or Look Book must have at least 5 images but no more than 10.
+- Your Portfolio or Look Book should have at least 5 images but no more than 10.